 You’ve decided to start saving for your child or grandchild’s college education!
-First, you considered the type of account you wanted to use.
-If you’re still trying to decide please see some of our videos that may help uncover the details for all the options you have whether it be a Custodial Account, 529 Savings, or 529 Prepaid Tuition Plan.
+First, you consider the type of account you want to use.
+If you’re still trying to decide here are some videos that should be helpful.
+They may help uncover the details for all the options you have whether it be a Custodial Account, 529 Savings, or 529 Prepaid Tuition Plan.
 Now, how do you choose the investments in those college savings accounts?

-Within the account you’ve chosen you can now select the investments that will grow the funds further.
-You have a couple of options available to you that we’ll discuss here to give you an idea of how to choose.
+Within the account you’ve chosen you can select the investments that will grow your funds.
+Here are a couple of options available to you to choose between.

-With this option you can select a fund or group of funds that target the date when your child will start school.
-For example, if your child is five years old today the investments may be more growth oriented and then as they near age eighteen the investments become more conservative, automatically.
-This is to preserve and make sure the funds will be there when they need to start college, protecting them from any downturn the market may face.
+You can select a fund or group of funds that target the date when your child will start school.
+For example, if your child is five years old today the investments may be more growth oriented.
+Then as they near age eighteen the investments become more conservative, automatically.
+This is to preserve and make sure the funds will be there when they need to start college.
+This also protects the funds from any downturn the market may face.

 Manually Choosing Funds